 There is a lack of clarity regarding the type known as the Serbian Rottweiler.
 Sometimes these dogs are also called the Russian Rottweiler.

-Basically, once again it boils down to the dog’s birthplace.
-If the dog or the dog’s lineage was born in Serbia (or Russia) then the lineage is sometimes said to be from Serbian Rottweilers.
+Once again, it boils down to the dog’s birthplace.
+If the dog or the dog’s lineage was born in Serbia (or Russia), then the lineage is sometimes said to be from Serbian Rottweilers.

 As Big Sky Rottweiler Rescue charity explains, the “rare” Rottweiler is technically a myth.